Breastfeeding-Friendly Child Care Designation Program

 By participating in this voluntary program your child care can benefit:

-- Child care – Being breastfeeding friendly may lead to better daily attendance, healthier children, higher parent satisfaction, and more public recognition.
+- Children - Being breastfeeding-friendly may lead to better daily attendance, healthier children, higher parent satisfaction, and more public recognition.

 - ALERT!
 Exciting news!
 The application for the NC BFCCD has been revised!
 The newly revised 3-page application may be submitted effective January 15, 2019.
 The previous application will continue to be accepted through the April 15, 2019 for both first-time applicants as well as those applying to increase their designation level; although, all are encouraged to transition to and utilize the revised application when applying.